onutebaltrunaite/clidonationtracker/README.md

 4. Open a terminal and use the cd command to navigate into the root folder cloned repository (clidonationtracker)
 6. Run the application using the command:
 `php run.php`
+In case you want to import data from a csv file, here you can pass the path to your csv file as an argument to the run command above.
+It will look like this:
+`php run.php path/to/your/file.csv`
+7. Use the CLI menu to choose the desired functionality.